Thors-open-source/backend-contact-form/README.md

     `
 );
 ```

+Go to localhost:8080 (if you didn't change the 'PORT' variable), and your form will show.

+Submit, and the module will parse the data and send the email to your gmail account!

 ## Warning
 Gmail has some built-in security, and if you use multi-factor authentication, you're required to create an app specific password.
 This is done on your google profile.